wangjksjtu/rl-perturbed-reward/README.md

 Please cite our paper if you use this code in your research work.

 ## Questions/Bugs
-Please submit a Github issue or contact rjliao@cs.toronto.edu if you have any questions or find any bugs.
+Please submit a Github issue or contact wangjk@cs.toronto.edu if you have any questions or find any bugs.